Who We Are

-We use manufacturers in Melbourne who have the capability to produce to our high standards and are certified ethical manufacturers.
-We create our new collections, limited editions and patterns in our workroom at the back of our retail boutique.
-This is because we utilise our boutique for research and development so any garments we offer for wholesale have already proven to be good sellers.
+Our range is designed and manufactured in house in our workroom at the back of our retail boutique.
+We utilise our boutique at the front for research and development so any garments we offer for wholesale have already proven to be good sellers.
 We like to be in touch with what people need and want, not to create senseless designs that very few people can actually wear.

 Kathy Subic, pictured right, is the designer.
 She first came to Australia as an 18 year old in 1969 from the former Yugoslavia.
 Her grandmother was an exceptional seamstress and inspired her passion for fashion.
 An avid reader Kathy was aware of the vibrant fashion industry in Melbourne Australia and in Yugoslavia her dream was to one day work with Australian Designer Norma Tullo.

 Immediately upon arrival in Melbourne she went to Flinders Lane and asked everyone in the rag trade for a job of any sort.
 Mr Martin from Exmor Creations recognised her passion and employed her.
 It was not long before he realised that Kathy had a talent for design.
 He therefore nurtured her skills and ensured she was fully trained in pattern making, designing, garment construction and tailoring to the highest quality.

 “To be a designer you need to be able to draw, to be a better designer you must know how to make a pattern